crowelab/clonomatch/README.md

 ```

 #### 3c.
 Setup indicies
 ##### NOTE: This task can be very time consuming depending on the amount of data in the database.
-Don't be surprised if it takes 30 minutes or more
+Don't be surprised if it takes 15 minutes or more for each index

-In order for ClonoMatch to conduct its clonotype matching quickly, building an index on the V3J clonotype is essential.
+In order for ClonoMatch to conduct its clonotype and CDR3 matching quickly, building indexes on the V3J clonotype and CDR3 is essential.
 The easiest way to do this is to log into your mongo database and run the [db.collection.createIndex()](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) command from the shell -- it will look like nothing is happening when you run the command, but if you have access to your MongoDB server logs you can check the progress of creating the index.

 ###### 3c.i.
 Log into MongoDB
 Start by logging into mongo as you would normally: